 Heart of Neolithic Orkney World Heritage Site

-The World Heritage Site Ranger Service offers a free education service to schools, collages and community groups to promote understanding of the natural, cultural and historic environment of Orkney.
+The World Heritage Site Ranger Service offers a free education service to schools, colleges and community groups to promote understanding of the natural, cultural and historic environment of Orkney.

 All the topics we offer are flexible and designed to be adapted to the particular requirements of individual groups.